Mt. Seven lower launch at 9 km or 9k launch

 - Amelia Earhart, from Last Flight by Amelia Earhart, 1937.

 Radios are strongly recommended even if you fly only locally.
 The mountain is big, a crash could go unnoticed and locating a victim could take too long.
 See details in Emergencies.
 You should have the appropriate radiotelephone operator certificate (ROC), either aeronautical or radio amateur.
 The aeronautical ROC is the simplest and most appropriate.
-Contact Industry Canada for details.
+Contact Innovation, Science and Economic Development Canada for details.

-Read the radio communications information circulars RIC-21 (aeronautical) or RIC-2 and RIC-3 (radio amateurs) published on their website.
-(Tip: do a search with RIC-21 as keyword, the Strategis website is huge!)
-A direct link is found in the Contacts & links table.
+Read the radio communications information circulars RIC-21 (aeronautical) or RIC-2 and RIC-3 (radio amateurs) published on their website (do a search with RIC-21 as keyword if the above link is broken).
+A direct link is also found in the Contacts & links table.

 |Aircraft radio frequencies|